DJDanl/cpp-docs.pt-br/docs/standard-library/array-class-stl.md

 ### <a name="parameters"></a>Parâmetros

-*direita* objeto ou o intervalo a ser inserido.
+*à direita* objeto ou intervalo a ser inserido.

 ### <a name="remarks"></a>Comentários